Hafsa-Begum/typescript-assignment-1/README.md

 ### Declaration Merging

-Unlike type, an interface can be defined multiple times, and will be treated as a single interface with members of all declarations being merged.
+Unlike type, an interface can be defined multiple times, and will be treated as a single interface with members of all declarations being merged, such as:

 ```